top of page

 iStock-583858808.jpg

-If you want, and have the time, you can come along.
+Owners are welcome aboard for structured familiarisation—standards unchanged.
+Autopilot is mandatory, and owner participation does not reduce professional crew.
+We’ll confirm insurance endorsements before mobilisation.
 It's a great way to learn from our experienced sailors how they undertake an offshore passage.

 Join your delivery for hands-on mentorship—systems, watchkeeping, passage decisions—without reducing professional crew.
 We’ll help ensure your policy endorses participation.